jasonalexander-ja/dynamic-pallette-css/README.md

 ## Changing the theme

-In  `src\App.js`, the component `App` use the state `theme` and the setter `setTheme` to store the name of the theme, and passes `theme` to the aforementioned value of the the top level component `#theme-provider`, thus applying the desired theme, the theme is current changed by passing a function reference to `setTheme` into the lower page components where it can be called and a new theme can be set.
+In  `src\App.js`, the component `App` use the state `theme` and the setter `setTheme` to store the name of the theme, and passes `theme` to the aforementioned className of the the top level component `#theme-provider`, thus applying the desired theme, the theme is current changed by passing a function reference to `setTheme` into the lower page components where it can be called and a new theme can be set.

 In `src\App.js`;
 ```JSX